zorncbllr/php-mono/README.md

 Middlewares may also be applied on the controller class itself.
-This way, the middleware will be able to handle authentication and authorization process for the whole base route.
+This way, the middleware will be able to handle authentication and authorization processes for the whole base route.

 example: